 I would guess that not many yoga practitioners in the world would spend their time Googling Yoga Towels to see what comes up in the search results.

-I'm guessing there are even fewer Authorized Level 2 Ashtanga teachers that also sell Organic Mysore yoga rugs that would be doing the same thing.
+I'm guessing there are even fewer Ashtanga practitioners that also sell Organic yoga rugs that would be doing the same thing.

 In fact there is a really good chance I'm the only one who would care about such a thing and then be looking into it which is why I'm the only one (I think?) who noticed one very interesting fact.